dbrizov/NaughtyAttributes/README.md

 ### ShowNonSerializedField
 Shows non-serialized fields in the inspector.
 All non-serialized fields are displayed at the botton of the inspector before the method buttons.
-Keep in mind that if you change a non-static, non-serialized field in the code - the value in the inspector will be updated after you press **Play** in the editor.
+Keep in mind that if you change a non-static non-serialized field in the code - the value in the inspector will be updated after you press **Play** in the editor.
 There is no such issue with static non-serialized fields because their values are updated at compile time.
 It also supports only value types (int, long, float, double, string, Vector2, Vector3, Vector4, Color, Bounds, Rect).